How to Buy AMC Shares in UK ➡️ Beginner’s Guide

 However, AMC slashed its payout to $0.03 per share in March, and then suspended its dividend indefinitely to conserve cash during the coronavirus pandemic.
-It is unlikely that AMC will return to paying a dividend in the near future, particularly since it recently raised nearly $1 billion in new debt to stave off bankruptcy.
+It is unclear at present whether AMC will ever resume offering a dividend.

 AMC stock has been in the center of an unprecedented fight between individual traders gathering on social media and Wall Street hedge funds.
-The stock just hit a fresh high of over $20 per share, and it’s currently trading in a huge range from $10 to $15 per share.
+The stock just hit a fresh high of over $20 per share, and it’s currently trading in a range from $10 to $15 per share.

 Day Trading AMC

-For day traders who are willing to take on a lot of risks, there’s money to be made in AMC right now.
-The volatility is extreme, and the stock could easily pop on the second wave of the activity or come crashing back to earth in the next few days.
+AMC’s volatility is extreme, and the stock could be affected by the second wave of activity or come crashing back to earth in the next few days.

-Day trading AMC in the middle of this fight is extremely risky – far riskier than most types of day trading, and the risk is more than most professional day traders are willing to accept.
-Watch out for trading delays, as many brokers have put restrictions on trading AMC stock or are having trouble making a market for the stock.
+Day trading AMC is one approach that many traders take, which involves taking short-term positions.
+However, there could be trading delays to contend with, as many brokers have put restrictions on trading AMC stock or are having trouble making a market for the stock.

 Swing Trading AMC

-Over the coming days to weeks, short selling AMC shares could be a highly profitable strategy.
-The stock was trading at $3 per share just a few days ago, and nothing about AMC’s financial situation or long-term outlook has actually changed despite all the recent trading activity.
-The company is still on the verge of bankruptcy, and almost no one – including the people buying AMC shares – questions that it is heavily overvalued at current prices.
+AMC stock was trading at $3 per share just a few days ago, and nothing about AMC’s financial situation or long-term outlook has actually changed despite all the recent trading activity.
+The company is still on the verge of bankruptcy, with many still believing that it is heavily overvalued at current prices.